Career Advice

 Set a Good Example

-Most people are willing to work hard and stay productive when they believe that everyone else they work with is doing the same.
+Most people are willing to work hard and stay productive when they believe everyone else they work with is doing the same.
 If you ask employees to do something but are unwilling to do the same, you will only breed resentment in the workplace.

 Promote a Healthy Work-Life Balance